joedougherty/mazes/docs/_build/html/_sources/end.rst.txt

 .. code-block:: text
+  :linenos:

-	1  procedure BFS(G, root) is
+    procedure BFS(G, root) is
-	2      let Q be a queue
+        let Q be a queue
-	3      label root as discovered
+        label root as discovered
-	4      Q.enqueue(root)
+        Q.enqueue(root)
-	5      while Q is not empty do
+        while Q is not empty do
-	6          v := Q.dequeue()
+            v := Q.dequeue()
-	7          if v is the goal then
+            if v is the goal then
-	8              return v
+                return v
-	9          for all edges from v to w in G.adjacentEdges(v) do 10             if w is not labeled as discovered then 11                 label w as discovered
+            for all edges from v to w in G.adjacentEdges(v) do if w is not labeled as discovered then label w as discovered
-	12                 w.parent := v
+                    w.parent := v
-	13                 Q.enqueue(w)
+                    Q.enqueue(w)

 Breadth-first Search: